Connecting to City Power

 3. Someone from the DOP will give you a call within 1-3 business days

 The Process for Assessing a Project

-1. Fill out an application for new service:
+1. Fill out the Electrical Service Application for new service:

 An application must be filled out if a new meter needs to be installed on the property.
 The application asks specific questions about the property owner and the energy needs.